6/7 Keyboarding and Computer Skills

 30S Computer Science

-This course will instruct the students in two computer languages: Visual Basic and Java, and will consist of classroom instruction and lab time.
-Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.
+This course will instruct the students in Java Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.

 40S Computer Science